frumbert/picoSlides/README.md

   * 1024 × 768
 - `nextTitle` *'Next'*: tooltip text for 'Next' button.
 - `prevTitle` *'Previous'*: tooltip text for 'Previous' button.
 - `skipFTitle` *'Skip to last slide'*: tooltip text for 'Skip forward' button.
+If set to "", the button is not rendered.
-- `skipBTitle` *'Skip to first slide'*: tooltip text for 'Skip back' button.
+- `skipBTitle` *'Skip to first slide'*: tooltip text for 'Skip back' button..
+If set to "", the button is not rendered.
 - `fadeDuration` *0*: time length of all fade-in effects in milliseconds.
 It corresponds to the `duration` parameter of jQuery's fadeIn and fadeOut functions.
 If equal to `0`, there's no fading effect.
 - `seqLoad` *true*: if enabled, multiple slides are forced to be downloaded and displayed according to slide number.
 Set to `false` for better performance.
 - `lazyLoad` *{}*: options for lazy loading the first slide.
 Equivalent to the object passed to the `lazyload()` function.
 If `false`, Lazy Load is not used even if present.